-Development standard Compliance Permissibility The site is zoned SP2, within which advertising signage is not permissible.
+Development standard Compliance Permissibility The site is zoned IN1 General Industrial, within which advertising signage is not permissible.
 However, the site was lawfully used for advertising signage on 29 October 2010 being the time that ALEP 2010 came into effect and prohibited advertising signage in the zone.
 The use has been continuous since that time and the site enjoys existing use rights.
 Pursuant to Section 4.67 of the EP&A Act and Part 7 of the EP&A Regulation 2021 the proposed alterations and additions to the existing sign are permissible with consent.
 Zone Objectives The proposal relies on existing use rights and accordingly is for a use that is not envisaged by the LEP for the zone.
-Notwithstanding, the proposal is not antipathetic to the zone objectives in that signage is often associated with major arterial roads and the proposal will not detract from, or be incompatible with, the provision of the road infrastructure.
-Minimum lot size N/A. N/A Height of Buildings N/A N/A. Floor Space Ratio N/A N/A. Development on land intended to be acquired for public purposes The proposal is not identified on the map.
-Development below mean high water mark The proposal is not for the development of land that is covered by tidal waters.
-Aboriginal Places of Heritage significance Acid sulphate soils The site itself is not identified as a heritage item or located within a heritage conservation area.
-The site is located within the vicinity of the following heritage items: Silverwater Bridge', Silverwater Road, Ermington; and 'Wetlands', Parramatta River, Camellia (and Ermington; Parramatta; and Rydalmere) 'Silverwater Prison Complex Conservation Area', Holker Street, Silverwater Council's Heritage Advisor has assessed the proposal and concludes that the proposal will have no unacceptable impact on significant view corridors or on the heritage fabric of the heritage items in the vicinity.
-N/A. Yes.
+Notwithstanding, the proposal is not antipathetic to the zone objectives in that it will not adversely impact surrounding industrial uses, employment generation or the natural environment.
+Floor Space Ratio N/A. Development below mean high water The proposal is not for the development of land that is covered by tidal mark waters.
+Heritage Conservation No. Aboriginal Places of Heritage significance ce No. Acid sulphate soils Yes.
 An Acid Sulphate Soils Management plan is not required to be prepared.
-Earthworks prepared.
-No earthworks are proposed as part of this application.
+Earthworks No earthworks are proposed.
 Flood planning The site is not identified by council as being flood prone.
-Biodiversity protection The site is not identified by council as being flood profile.
-The site is not identified on this map.
+Biodiversity protection The site is not identified on this map.
 Water protection The site is not identified on this map.
-The site is not identified on this map.
 Development on landslide risk land The site is not identified on this map.
-The site is not identified on this map.
-Affected by a Foreshore Building Line Bushfire Prone Land The site is not located in the foreshore area.
-The site is not identified on this map.
+Affected by a Foreshore Building Line The site is not located in the foreshore area.
+Bushfire Prone Land The site is not identified on this map.
 Exceptions to development standards N/A.

-7. Draft Parramatta Local Environmental Plan 2020
+6. Draft Parramatta Local Environmental Plan 2020